 It is the tree of Hades, god of the underworld.
 Since the dark foliage of this tree expresses melancholy and pain, the priests of Hades made crowns out of it and spread their garments during the sacrifices.

 The mythological origin of it is told in the Greek legend of Cyparissus.
 Apollo, god of the sun, had fallen in love with the beauty of the young Cyparissus, who had a domesticated deer as his companion.
 While he was practicing with the bow one day, it mortally struck the deer.
 So great was his despair that he even begged for death.

 In ancient Greece, it is associated with Apollo and Artemis.

 What’s the Spiritual Meaning of a Cypress Tree?

-Not surprising, i has remarkable medicinal qualities: leaves and fruits contain a very aromatic essential oil that has a vasoconstriction and protective action on the capillaries.
+Not surprisingly, it has remarkable medicinal qualities: leaves and fruits contain a very aromatic essential oil that has vasoconstriction and protective action on the capillaries.
 Cypress tincture is indicated to treat phlebitis, varicose veins, and hemorrhoids.

 It is a tree that contains protective energy and protects the house from negative energies.

 According to an ancient belief, some cypress branches placed on the grave of loved ones would help them on their otherworldly journey by guaranteeing them love and fortune.

 The essential oil bolsters meditation and is used in Samhain rituals.
 Symbol of longevity and eternity, people in the past brought with them a piece of its wood to protect themselves from dangers and ensure a long life.

 Seven cypress cuddles strung on a red cord turn away the grief and adversity from one’s life.